 The Banknote Conference Advisory Committee has identified key themes and panel discussion topics that will help harmonize industry awareness on key technological issues and encourage positive dialogue for the benefit of the industry.

 Counterfeiting specialists from around the world will share research, statistics, techniques, tools, MOs, and distribution methods to understand the threat environment we work in.
+Central Banks will participate by sharing their interesting research and experiences.

 Central banks and feature suppliers will share their methodologies and perspective on feature resiliency testing.
 How—and can—the industry work together for greater efficiencies and possible standardization?